Juknum/UTBM-Internship-Report/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Juknum/UTBM-Internship-Report?style=for-the-badge)

 <p>
-This repository is a template for internship reports at the UTBM.
-It is based on the <a href="https://github.com/pinam45/utbm-latex-internship-report-covers">UTBM internship LaTeX version</a> and has been adapted and expanded with multiple functionalities.
+This repository serves as a template for internship reports at UTBM.
+It is built upon the <a href="https://github.com/pinam45/utbm-latex-internship-report-covers">UTBM internship LaTeX version</a> and has been adapted and expanded with multiple functionalities.
 </p>

 <table>
 <tr>
 <td>
-Table of contents
+Table of Contents
 </td>
 </tr>
 <tr>